galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 ### Excercise 2: Manually add a genome to the BWA tool list.

-In this exercise we will be adding a reference genome to our galaxy server by manually editing all of the required files.
-(Use your favourite editor, but remember to make sure it uses real tabs not tabs expanded into spaces..)
+In this exercise we will be adding a reference genome to our Galaxy server by manually editing all of the required files (use your favourite editor, but remember to make sure it uses real TABs, not TABs expanded into spaces).

 We will: